isahers1/optimize_aligned_evaluator/README.md

 This is not an exhaustive list but here are some future improvements that I think would be helpful:

+- Make less brittle (there are lot's of cases not accounted for)
 - Make the code more performant (no async code right now, no parallelization)
 - Optimize across multiple models